abhimanyupallavisudhir/chit/README.md

 - [x] make pushing and cloning preserve as much as possible
 - [x] autosave feature
 - [x] fix html visualization issue
-- [ ] fix claude imports -- or maybe it's actually an issue with the visualization, let's see
 - [x] cleanup this repo
+- [ ] bugfixes
+    - [ ] fix claude imports
+    - [ ] fix "dictionary size changed during iteration" issue when removing commit with a child and a blank child
 - [ ] Implement better way to do Jupyter notebook inputs based on: [[1]](https://stackoverflow.com/questions/71235359/jupyter-notebook-move-cells-from-one-notebook-into-a-new-notebook/71244733#71244733), [[2]](https://stackoverflow.com/questions/46334525/how-to-copy-multiple-input-cells-in-jupyter-notebook/78123424#78123424) -- maybe the user should preface a markdown block with some name, and we automatically maintain a dict of such names to their following texts, and then send the prompt as `chat.commit('^J/name')` or something.
 - [ ] html gui improvements
     - [ ] i3-like gui
     - [ ] forum-like gui
     - [ ] footer saying made with chit
+    - [ ] show commit IDs next to messages, etc.
+    - [ ] make sure display config is pushed and cloned
     - [ ] global dropdown to select a branch; they should be shown with indentations reflecting their nesting
 - [ ] add imports from chatgpt, deepseek, xai, gemini, various LLM frontends etc. (only claude currently implemented)